 Colleen's hymns and collections are available at http://hymns-colleenmuriel.ca/ They are available as free downloads or you can purchase the sheet music.

 [Another musician who has explored older texts and composed new tunes for them is singer-songwriter Garth Hewitt.
 On his album Liberty is Near!, Garth explores the National Chartist Hymn Book, which contains powerful and poetic lyrics with a spirituality committed to social justice.
 The published hymn book only contained lyrics, all written around 1845, so Garth brings them alive with his own music.
-The CD is available from Kevin Mayhew.
-ED]
+The CD is available from Garth's own website.
+He also speaks about the Chartist Hymn Book project in this short interview.]